tinygraph/tinygraph/README.md

 # Usage

-See the example in [tinygraph-example.c](./tinygraph-example.c) for how to use the library.
+See the example in [tinygraph/tinygraph-example.c](./tinygraph/tinygraph-example.c) for how to use the library.

 # Interface

-See the documentation in [tinygraph.h](./tinygraph.h) for the interface the library provides.
+See the documentation in [tinygraph/tinygraph.h](./tinygraph/tinygraph.h) for the interface the library provides.

 # Building

 The tinygraph library requires 64bit Linux (gcc or clang).

-To compile the library, its tests, and the example, run
+To compile the library, its tests, and the example, run in the `tinygraph` directory

 ```bash
 make